bernardo1024/Sanwaf-UI/README.md

 Endpoints allow you have different data-sw-* attribute configurations for identically named parameters in differing URIs

 For example:

 	/foo?name - can be configured to have a length of 5; whereas /bar?name can be configured to 30...

 Endpoints do not apply to Sanwaf-UI but need to be specified on any form where you dynamically set the action attribute. if not specified, the form's action attribute will be used which wont work if the action is dynamically set.
-To overcome this, you will need to specify all the possible form actions using the data-sw-actions attribute for a given form add the data-sw-action attribute and specify the URIs you want Sanwaf-Server to protect the submission for Use the ":::" separator to specify more than one URI
+To overcome this, you will need to specify all the possible form actions using the data-sw-actions attribute

+For a given form add the data-sw-action attribute and specify the URIs you want Sanwaf-Server to protect the submission for Use the ":::" separator to specify more than one URI

 For Example: